- 01. 2. You Can Solve Problems

-If you like the idea of constantly learning, especially with a maths and physics tutor, a physics degree could really suit you.
+If you like the idea of constantly learning, especially with a math and physics tutor, a physics degree could really suit you.

-5. It Complements Different Subjects, Such As Maths
+5. It Complements Different Subjects, Such As Math

-Physics is intrinsically linked with other subjects, and one of the most obvious connections is with maths.
+Physics is intrinsically linked with other subjects, and one of the most obvious connections is with math.

-Physics without maths simply wouldn’t work, as maths is needed in order to help solve formula and generally understand and analyse physics experiments and studies.
+Physics without math simply wouldn’t work, as math is needed in order to help solve formula and generally understand and analyse physics experiments and studies.

-As a result, any student that is interested in maths could very easily decide to take up studies in physics at university, and vice versa.
-There are even joint degree courses in maths and physics available at some universities, recognising the strong and enduring link that these two subjects have with each another.
+As a result, any student that is interested in math could very easily decide to take up studies in physics at university, and vice versa.
+There are even joint degree courses in math and physics available at some universities, recognizing the strong and enduring link that these two subjects have with each another.

-Due to the close correlation between maths and physics, it’s also important that any undergraduate physics student makes sure that their knowledge of both maths and physics is up to par.
+Due to the close correlation between math and physics, it’s also important that any undergraduate physics student makes sure that their knowledge of both math and physics is up to par.